Docs › Guides › Simplification

 Choosing a method

-Mapshaper offers three simplification methods, selectable as flags to -simplify:
+Mapshaper offers three simplification methods, selectable as method options in the web UI's Simplification menu or flags to -simplify on the command line.

-• dp — Douglas-Peucker (also known as Ramer–Douglas–Peucker).
+• Douglas-Peucker (also known as Ramer–Douglas–Peucker).
 Guarantees that simplified lines stay within a fixed distance of the original.
-Good for stripping excess vertices to reduce file size, but tends to grow visible spikes at high simplification.
+Good for stripping excess vertices to reduce file size, but tends to introduce visible spikes at high simplification.

-• visvalingam — The Visvalingam algorithm.
-Iteratively removes the point that forms the smallest triangle with its two neighbors.
+• Visvalingam / effective area.
+Iteratively removes the point that forms the triangle of smallest area with its two neighbors.

-• weighted_visvalingam (Mapshaper's default) — Visvalingam's effective-area algorithm with a custom weighting that underweights points at sharp angles, so they are removed earlier than in standard Visvalingam.
+• Visvalingam / weighted area.
+A variation on Visvalingam's algorithm that underweights points at sharp angles, so they are removed earlier than in standard Visvalingam.
 The result is visibly smoother lines and fewer jagged spikes at high simplification.
+You can fine tune this effect by setting the weighting= option (default is 0.7).
+The larger the parameter, the greater the smoothing effect.

 Figures